-We start following the synoptic evolution at 00 UTC on 1 January 1992, corresponding to 18 hours lead time of the WRF simulations (Fig. 2).
-At this point in time, the cyclone underwent an explosive deepening of approximately 40hPa during the preceding 24 hours (Grønås, 1995).
+We start following the synoptic evolution at 00:00 UTC on 1 January 1992, corresponding to 18 h lead time of the WRF simulations (Fig. 2).
+At this point in time, the cyclone underwent an explosive deepening of approximately 40 hPa during the preceding 24 h (Grønås, 1995).
 Its structure is that of a mature cyclone following the Shapiro and Keyser (1990) conceptual model (Fig. 2a, b).
 The warm sector is bounded on the northern side by a well-developed bent-back front, and to the west by several cold front segments.
 On the warm front side, however, the θ_e gradient is below the detection threshold.

-At this point in time, the strongest winds occur along the cold front (Fig. 3a), in agreement with, for example, the low-level jet described in Lackmann (2002).
-This low-level jet ahead of the cold front transports warm moist air towards the cyclone core, providing the inflow to a warm conveyor belt, as indicated by the broad area of stratiform ascent along the bent-back and

-125 warm fronts (vertical wind in Fig. 4a,b; cloud observations in Fig. 5).
-Although the absolute wind speed is smaller along the developing bent-back front than along the cold front jet, stronger ageostrophic winds indicate considerable flow imbalances along the developing bent-back front (exceeding 20 m s^{-1} in the NORA10 hindcasts; Fig. 3a).
-Parts of the wind speed difference between the bent-back and cold front might be due to the cyclone's direction of propagation: the winds along the cold front are largely parallel to this direction, whereas the flow along the bent-back front is largely opposing this direction.
+At this point in time, the strongest winds occur along the cold front (Fig. 3a), in agreement with, for example, the lowlevel jet described in Lackmann (2002).
+This low-level jet ahead of the cold front transports warm moist air towards the cyclone core, providing the inflow to a warm conveyor belt, as indicated by the broad area of stratiform ascent along the bent-back and warm fronts (vertical wind in Fig. 4a, b; cloud observations in Fig. 5).
+Although the absolute wind speed is smaller along the developing bent-back front than along the cold front jet, stronger ageostrophic winds indicate considerable flow imbalances along the developing bentback front (exceeding 20 m s^{-1} in the NORA10 hindcasts; Fig. 3a).
+Parts of the wind speed difference between the bentback and cold fronts might be due to the cyclone's direction of propagation: the winds along the cold front are largely parallel to this direction, whereas the flow along the bent-back front is largely opposite to this direction.

-130 3.2 Landfall of the warm sector
+3.2 Landfall of the warm sector